KurtRoepke/File-Server-Setup/README.md

-  This is the path to the network share.
+  This is the path to the network share we will type this to search for the share on the client computer later.
 <img src="Images/14.png"  height="70%" width="70%"  />